-A panel is a formal hearing which takes place when the university and a student are in conflict, this could range from the university wanting to remove them from their course or a student wanting to appeal a grade they have received.
-These panels determines other students' futures at the University: they have the power to penalise the student and to terminate their studies.
-Panels are a really important aspect of your role as Faculty Officer, because you get the opportunity to influence the university by ensuring policies and procedures are followed.
+A panel is a formal hearing which takes place when the university and a student are in conflict, whether that is when the university wants to remove them from their course or if the student wants to appeal a grade they have received.
+These panels determines other students' futures at the University; they have the power to penalise the student and to terminate their studies.
+Panels are a really important aspect of your role as Faculty Officer, because you get the opportunity to change individual students lives.